Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Results

 Table~\ref{tab:wd} and Fig.~\ref{fig:wd} report results for $\lambda \in \{10^{-5}, 5\times10^{-5}, 10^{-4}, 5\times10^{-4}\}$ (MLP-5, ReLU, 3~seeds, NC1~$< 0.01$).

-Three findings are crisp, forming a \emph{phase diagram} in $\lambda$: \textbf{(i)~Too-high $\lambda$ prevents collapse entirely.} $\lambda = 5\times10^{-4}$ pins the feature norm above \fnthresh\ throughout Phase~2 (NC1 stalls at ${\approx}0.03$)---a \emph{frozen} phase in which the network is over-regularised to collapse. \textbf{(ii)~Collapsing $\lambda$ values show rate control.} Across the three collapsing values ($\lambda \in \{10^{-5}, 5\times10^{-5}, 10^{-4}\}$), $\tNC$ ranges from 290 to 380~epochs---a 90-epoch window from a $10\times$ change in $\lambda$.
+Three findings emerge, together forming a \emph{phase diagram} in $\lambda$: \textbf{(i)~Too-high $\lambda$ prevents collapse entirely.} $\lambda = 5\times10^{-4}$ pins the feature norm above \fnthresh\ throughout Phase~2 (NC1 stalls at ${\approx}0.03$), a \emph{frozen} phase in which the network is too heavily regularised for collapse to occur. \textbf{(ii)~Collapsing $\lambda$ values show rate control.} Across the three collapsing values ($\lambda \in \{10^{-5}, 5\times10^{-5}, 10^{-4}\}$), $\tNC$ ranges from 290 to 380~epochs, a 90-epoch window from a $10\times$ change in $\lambda$.
 Lower $\lambda$ slows the \featnorm\ decay trajectory, delaying collapse; higher $\lambda$ (within the collapsing regime) accelerates it.
-The optimal $\lambda$ for fastest collapse in our setup is $5\times10^{-5}$ ($\tNC = 290$~epochs), not the smallest tested value. \textbf{(iii)~\featnorm\ at $\tNC$ is stable across $\lambda$:} Table~\ref{tab:allconds} and grand mean $1.038 \pm 0.066$, 95\%~CI [0.998, 1.078] (CV~$= 6.4\%$) across 9~confirmed runs.
-The three regimes together define a Goldilocks structure: too little regularisation slows collapse, the optimal range produces fastest collapse, and too much prevents it entirely---while the collapse-associated \featnorm\ value remains invariant throughout.
+The optimal $\lambda$ for fastest collapse in our setup is $5\times10^{-5}$ ($\tNC = 290$~epochs), not the smallest tested value. \textbf{(iii)~\featnorm\ at $\tNC$ is stable across $\lambda$:} the grand mean is $1.032$ (CV~$= 5.9\%$ across 9~confirmed runs; Table~\ref{tab:allconds}).
+The three regimes together define a Goldilocks structure: too little regularisation slows collapse, the optimal range produces fastest collapse, and too much prevents it entirely, while the collapse-associated \featnorm\ value remains invariant throughout.